 Our work in Mali

-We have initiated support to increase the resilience to recurrent droughts for people in rural areas, with a special focus on women and children.
-The intervention involves improved and alternative agricultural methods and access to water and sanitation.
+Sweden supports the work of increasing resilience to recurring dry periods for people in the countryside with a special emphasis on women and children.
+This involves improved and alternative agricultural methods, and access to water and sanitation.

 After the 2015 peace accord was signed in Mali between the government and Islamic groups, the situation mainly in the cities has stabilised, but is still uncertain.
 The crisis in Mali is above all a security crisis that causes humanitarian needs, but crop failure due to drought or flooding still affects the country, especially in the north.